KenKenMkIISR/test_ntsc_machikania/README.md

 ## how to use
 Copy "puerulus.uf2" to the RPI-RP2 drive of Raspberry Pi Pico or Pico W. Immediately connect to COMx port (com number depends on environment) by serial console at 115200 baud rate, if needed.
 Alternatively, copy "puerulus_kb.uf2" to the RPI-RP2 drive for using USB keyboard directly connected to Raspberry Pi Pico (or Pico W).

+## .uf2 files
+Excecutable binary files (.uf2) are available in "uf2" directory.
+The "xiao" directory contains files for XIAO, Tiny and Zero.

 ## License
 Most of codes (written in C) are provided with LGPL 2.1 license, but some codes are provided with the other licenses.
 See the comment of each file.